David Handelsman: Career

-In 1995 Handelsman was Visiting Professor at the Institute of Reproductive Medicine, Munster, Germany.
+In 1995 Handelsman was visiting professor at the Institute of Reproductive Medicine, Munster, Germany.

-Handelsman become Australia’s first Professor in Reproductive Endocrinology and Andrology (Personal Chair), University of Sydney.
+Handelsman become Australia's first Professor in Reproductive Endocrinology and Andrology (Personal Chair), University of Sydney.
 In 1999 he was founding Head of Australia's first hospital Andrology Department at Concord Hospital.
 He has been founding Director of the ANZAC Research Institute since 1998.

 During his career, Handelsman has served the maximum two terms on WHO Human Reproduction Programme's Male Task Force from 1988 to 1994 and is Ad hoc adviser to the WHO Human Reproduction Programme and United Nations Fund for Population Activities.
 He chaired the Endocrine Society of Australia's Writing Committee which created the first Australian national guidelines that are independent of the pharmaceutical industry.
 These guidelines are currently endorsed as the Pharmaceutical Benefits Scheme (PBS) guidelines for the prescription of androgen.

 Handelsman has authored more than 300 scientific papers, supervised 17 PhD students, and 10 other graduate students with funding from peer-reviewed grants (National Health and Medical Research Council (NHMRC) and other national and international agencies) and industry contracts.He has been a peer reviewer for over 70 scientific journals and a member of the editorial board of twelve journals.
 He was a Member of the Scientific Committee for both the first (1990) and second (1995) International Androgen Workshop supported by WHO, the US National Institutes of Health (NIH) and the CONRAD organisation.

 Handelsman is a member of the World Anti-Doping Agency’s Health, Medicine and Research Committee which monitors scientific developments in sport aiming to safeguard doping-free sport practice.
 From 1994 to 1998 he served as an Associate Member on the Australian Drug Evaluation Committee and was Principal Investigator in the proof-of-principle study that established the androgen-progestin combination as the most effective form of hormonal male contraception.

 Essendon Football Club Doping Scandal

 From February 2013 until late 2016, the Essendon Football Club, a professional Australian Rules Football club playing in the Australian Football League (AFL), was investigated by the Australian Sports Anti-Doping Authority (ASADA) and the World Anti-Doping Agency (WADA) over the legality of its supplements program during the 2012 AFL season and the preceding preseason.
-The various investigations received a extensive media coverage.
+The various investigations received an extensive media coverage.
 Handelsman acted as ASADA's expert witness during the AFL Anti-Doping Tribunal.